alexmaycon/upload-bucket-service/README.md

 # About

-The upload-bucket-service project is a automatic file¹ upload application for Buckets in the Oracle Cloud Infrastructure Object Storage (OCI) service.
+The upload-bucket-service project is an automatic file¹ upload application for Buckets in the Oracle Cloud Infrastructure Object Storage (OCI) service.

 With few configurations it is possible to map multiple directories² and upload to Oracle Object Storage, allowing you to configure file overwriting and scheduling.